Extinction Rebellion protesters invade English parliament

 Scores of protesters

-Extinction Rebellion, a group which has previously caused days of traffic chaos in central London, typically protest climate change issues.
+Extinction Rebellion, a group which has previously caused days of traffic chaos in central London, typically protests about climate change issues.

-Fifty people were involved in the latest stunt, which begins the first phase of their September plans, the group said.
+Fifty people were involved in the latest stunt, which began the first phase of their September plans, the group said.

-They said three of the protestors had been booked on an official tour of the building.
+They said three protestors had been booked on an official tour of the building.

-The incident is likely to raise security concerns around how visitors to the estate, who are routinely screened by guards upon entry, were able to access the room in which the country’s prime minister and elected legislature regularly speak.
+The incident is likely to raise security concerns around how visitors to the estate, who are routinely screened by guards on entry, were able to access the room in which the country’s prime minister and elected politicians regularly speak.

 -AAP